natf17/nextjs-demo/README.md

 ## Configure the application

+The rest of this guide assumes that [the strapi CMS](https://github.com/natf17/kiosk-prd-demo) has been set up and can be reached.
+See the CMS's README for details on how to input data.

 The app requires the following environment variables (they can be set in `./env.local`):

 - `CMS_GRAPHQL_ENDPOINT`: the endpoint for GraphQL queries